West Kilbride, North Ayrshire

 Irvine Harbourside, North Ayrshire.

-The Maritime History Tour explores the fascinating seafaring history of Scotland's West Coast which includes meeting a historical character; This may be Captain Betsy Miller; the first known registered female sea captain.
-Glen the Carter, or Aggie MacIntosh resident of Irvine's
+The Maritime History Tour explores the fascinating seafaring history of Scotland's West Coast which includes meeting a historical character.

 Harbourside from 1903.